Information about the development of an assessment for pupils in reception to measure their progress in primary schools from 2020.

 |1 March - 5 April 2019||Pilot recruitment window|

 |September 2019||Large-scale voluntary pilot|

 |September 2020||Scheduled roll out as a statutory assessment|

 How schools can get involved

 State funded schools with a reception cohort will be able to participate in our national voluntary pilot of the RBA starting in September 2019.

 Schools will receive communications from NFER on 1 March 2019 containing information about how to sign up for the pilot.
 Please refer to this email if you wish to participate.
 The recruitment window opens on 1 March and closes on 5 April 2019.

 The existing key stage 1 (KS1) assessments - both national curriculum tests and teacher assessments - will become non-statutory once the reception baseline is fully established.

-The earliest this can happen is from the 2022 to 2023 academic year onwards.
+The earliest this can happen is from the 2022/23 academic year onwards.
 This is when the first cohort of pupils who have taken part in the pilot of the new baseline assessment will have reached the end of KS1.